-Blue/Green Infrastructure for City Resilience: A Global Overview on Implementation and Best Practices
+Blue-Green Infrastructure for City Resilience: A Global Overview on Implementation and Best Practices

-1. Learn about the system pressures that are requiring global communities to transform how they design for stormwater management.
+1. Learn about the system pressures that are requiring global communities to transform how they design for stormwater management

 ABOUT THE PRESENTER

-In New York City, he is the Project Director for the design of green infrastructure for streets and public properties on multiple city contracts encompassing over 2,000 acres in three city boroughs.
+In New York City, he is the project director for the design of green infrastructure for streets and public properties on multiple city contracts encompassing over 2,000 acres in three city boroughs.

-Within Arup, Vincent is the Technical Director for Water for North America where he ensures technical excellence and quality across the region in hydraulic and hydrologic modeling, green infrastructure, water sensitive urban design and resilience.
-He is one of the leaders of the civil engineering and water team in Arup’s New York City office and is a Licensed Professional Engineer in multiple states.
+Within Arup, Vincent is the technical director for Water for North America where he ensures technical excellence and quality across the region in hydraulic and hydrologic modeling, green infrastructure, water sensitive urban design and resilience.
+He is one of the leaders of the civil engineering and water team in Arup’s New York City office and is a licensed professional engineer in multiple states.

 Vincent has a Bachelor of Science degree in civil/environmental engineering from Penn State University and a Master of Science degree from New Jersey Institute of Technology.